MEMOIR BOND ON PAGE , PROMPTING THE WORD FELLOW

 Day 10–11: Seeing Through the Reader’s Eyes

-Imagine your reader entering the scene.
-What do they recognize?
-Would they see themselves in the scene?
+Imagine a reader entering your scene.
+What would they immediately recognize?
+What might feel unfamiliar?
+Where might they see themselves reflected in what unfolds?

 Day 12–13: What Stays After the Story